Why do you need a living will and durable power of attorney for health care in Arkansas?

 There are two basic kinds of health care documents that everyone should make.
 First, you'll need a document naming a trusted person to direct your health care if you are unable to do so yourself.
 In Arkansas, the official name for this form is a durable power of attorney for health care.

 Second, you should make a document setting out the types of medical treatment you would or would not like to receive in certain situations.
 In Arkansas, this form is called a living will.

 Who makes health care decisions for me in Arkansas?

 In Arkansas, the person you name to make decisions for you is called your health care agent.
 Most people name a spouse, partner, relative, or close friend as their health care agent.
-Under Arkansas law, your health care agent may not be under 18 years old.
+In all states, including Arkansas, your health care agent must be at least 18 years old.

 What else do I need to know about choosing a health care agent in Arkansas?

 When choosing your health care agent, the most crucial criteria are trustworthiness and dependability.
 You might also want to choose someone you think will be good at asserting your health care wishes if others argue against them -- that is, someone who is persistent or calm under pressure.

 While you need not name someone who lives in Arkansas, the person you name should at least be willing and able to travel to your bedside if necessary.

 Your health care agent will begin to make health care decisions for you when you lack the capacity to do so.
 For more information, see Nolo's article Living Wills and Powers of Attorney for Health Care: How They Work.